florianstijven/-colorectal-surrogacy-analysis/README.md

 ## Main Analysis

 To reproduce the results reported in Stijven et al. (2024), first run `colorectal-model-fit-main.R`.
-The code in this file fits a set of vine copula models and selects the best fitting model based on the Akaike information criterion.
+The code in this file fits a set of D-vine copula models and selects the best fitting model based on the Akaike information criterion.
 The fitted models are saved into `results\fitted-models.rds`.
 The best fitted model is saved into `results\best-fitted-model.rds` and is summarized in `results\best-fitted-model-summary.txt`.